kaisenlinux/manpages-dev/category/MKFS/mkfs.ext3.md

                           'G', etc.) interpret it as the offset from the beginning of the file system.

                    device=external-journal
-                          Attach the filesystem to the journal block device located on external-journal.
+                          Attach the file system to the journal block device located on external-journal.
 The external journal must already have been created using the command

                           mke2fs -O journal_dev external-journal

-                          Note  that  external-journal  must have been created with the same block size as the new filesystem.
-In addition, while there is support for attaching multiple filesystems to a single external journal, the Linux kernel and e2fsck(8) do not currently support shared external journals yet.
+                          Note  that  external-journal must have been created with the same block size as the new file system.
+In addition, while there is support for attaching multiple file systems to a single external journal, the Linux kernel and e2fsck(8) do not currently support shared external journals yet.

                           Instead of specifying a device name directly, external-journal can also be specified by either LABEL=label or UUID=UUID to locate the external journal by either the  volume  label or UUID stored in the ext2 superblock at the start of the journal.
 Use dumpe2fs(8) to display a journal device's volume label and UUID.
 See also the -L option of tune2fs(8).

-              Only one of the size or device options can be given for a filesystem.
+              Only one of the size or device options can be given for a file system.

        -l filename
               Read the bad blocks list from filename.
 Note that the block numbers in the bad block list must be generated using the same block size as used by mke2fs.
 As a result,  the